 5.5.4.2.6.5.6.
 The system shall inform the driver whether HORs are currently being withheld or not in a clearly distinguishable way.
 This information shall be designed to not actively promote that the driver should remove their hands from the steering control (i.e., an indication of a steering wheel without hands is not considered to violate this requirement).

-[5.5.4.2.6.5.7.
-If the system is capable of performing system initiated maneouvres in phases where HORs are withheld and the driver is deemed not to be in an appropriate position to operate the vehicle controls as outlined in 5.5.4.2.X. for [10] seconds, an HOR shall be given.
-The continuation of the driver not being in an appropriate position shall be escalated according to 5.5.4.2.6.1.2.
-Following an HOR for this reason, the system shall only resume operating whilst withholding HORs once the driver has been deemed to be in an appropriate position to operate the vehicle controls and not to be motorically disengaged for at least [30s].]

 5.5.4.2.6.5.7 Additional monitoring requirements for when systems are capable of performing system-initiated manoeuvres whilst withholding HORs.